 This sets the character used to terminate scanning when using Character Deactivation Mode.
 On the ASCII Conversion Chart (Code Page 1252), page A-3, find the hex value that represents the character you want to use to terminate scanning.
-Scan the following bar code, then use the Programming Chart inside the back cover of this manual to read the alphanumeric combination that represents that ASCII character.
+Scan the following bar code, then use the Programming Chart to read the alphanumeric combination that represents that ASCII character.
 Scan Save to finish.
-Default = 14 [DC4].